 However, there are a number of excellent iPad VPNs challenging for the title, and below we'll run down your five best options for securing your iPad.

 1. ExpressVPN – the best iPad VPN today

 Combining a simple interface with excellent encryption and streaming performance, ExpressVPN is simply the best of the bunch.
 And now, Tom's Guide readers can claim three months free on any 12-month plan.View Deal

 2. NordVPN – an excellent choice for an iPad VPN

 NordVPN is a serious contender, and is beaten by ExpressVPN by only the shortest of margins.
-You'll get tons of additional security features, and at just $3.71 a month it's great value.View Deal
+You'll get tons of additional security features, excellent speeds, and comprehensive streaming performance, all for a very good price.View Deal

 3. Surfshark – great value plus top usability

 Surfshark may be cheap, but it's still a fully featured iPad VPN that covers all the bases.
 With attractive app design and good speeds, for just $2.49 a month it's incredible value, and great for those looking to stay safe, unblock sites, and save a bit of cash.View Deal